 Annual rates for our drivers ranged from an average of $889 per year at the cheapest car insurance company to $2,210 at the higher end depending on which company drivers picked to insure their vehicles, and $1,015 in Nantucket to $2,350 in Brockton – a difference of 149% and 132%, respectively.
 That’s why it’s always important for consumers to shop for quotes from several insurers to make sure they’re getting good rates.
-Read more below, or enter your zip code for a list of companies to begin shopping for quotes.
+Read more below, or enter your zip code above for a list of companies to begin shopping for quotes.

 Which companies have the cheapest auto insurance quotes in Massachusetts?
 Our analysis looked at rates for three single drivers, three married couples, and a family with a teenager across 179 cities in Massachusetts to determine average premiums by company.
 The table below shows 35 companies ranked from those with the best auto insurance rates to the most expensive ones.